rthewhite/homebridge-homewizard/README.md

 the accessories factory in accessories.js aware of you new device type.
 The factory receives the entire response of the get-sensors call from the HomeWizard which lists all devices.

 ## Changelog
+- 0.0.18 - Added possibility to filter out accessories based on name
 - 0.0.15 - Fixed issue where multiple api calls at the same time would fail, they are being queued now
 - 0.0.12 - First stable release